 - RuneScape has several different PvP areas.
 The most well-known is the Wilderness, a volcanic wasteland where players can be attacked by anyone within a certain number of levels of their own, defined by how far into the Wilderness they are.
 There's also the Duel Arena, where players can fight each other one-on-one using agreed rules, the Soul Wars game where players try and stop the opposite team from destroying their team's Avatar, the classic Capture The Flag game of Castle Wars, and the Clan Wars where teams of players can fight each other.

-- PlanetSide, being a MMOFPS, was entirely PvP - each faction was always at war with other two factions; the New Conglomerate, Terran Republic, and Vanu Sovereignty.
+- Both PlanetSide games, being MMOFPSes, are entirely PvP - each faction is always at war with other two factions; the New Conglomerate, Terran Republic, and Vanu Sovereignty.
 Everyone on your faction is always on your side.
 Everybody else is someone to shoot at.
 The only non-player enemies are the turrets guarding bases and the player-deployed turrets.

 Non-Video Game examples:

-- Due to the players' circumstance, PVP is deeply frowned in Sword Art Online.
-A minor arc dealt with someone exploiting bugs in the PVP system to send players to their death.
+- Due to the players' circumstance, PvP is deeply frowned in Sword Art Online.
+A minor arc dealt with someone exploiting bugs in the PvP system to send players to their death.
 No, not character death — actual death of the person behind the joystick.